SemicolonAmbulance/dreadcabinet/README.md

    Controls which components appear in each filename.
 For example, `--output-filename-options date subject time` would produce filenames containing date, subject, and time.
 More details in [Filename Options](#filename-options).

 5. **`--extensions`** (default = `md`)
    Only files with these extensions (no leading dot) are processed.
 For multiple extensions, separate them with spaces (e.g. `--extensions md txt`).
+The allowed extensions by default are `md` and `txt`.

 6. **`--recursive`** (default = `false`)
    When set, DreadCabinet descends into all subfolders of `--input-directory`.
 Otherwise, it processes only the top-level directory.